ShapeICP: Iterative Category-level Object Pose and Shape Estimation from Depth: Related Work

-{\inlinetitle Predicting shape and pose.} A more straightforward approach is predicting the pose and shape directly.
-Methods in this category often have an iterative closest point (ICP) \cite{besl1992method} post-processing step to refine the predicted pose.
-One highly recognized work is CASS \cite{chen2020learning}.
-It incorporates a variational auto-encoder (VAE) \cite{kingma2013auto} to learn a point cloud based shape embedding space.
+{\inlinetitle Predicting shape and pose.} CASS \cite{chen2020learning} first learns a point cloud based shape embedding space.
 During inference, the shape latent code is predicted given the RGB-D image patch.
-The predicted latent code is both decoded to the shape in its canonical pose and fed to the module for pose prediction.
-There are various other solutions in this category of methods.
-For example, CenterSnap \cite{irshad2022centersnap} and ShAPO \cite{irshad2022shapo} forgo the use of the region of interest (RoI) based Mask R-CNN \cite{vuola2019mask} for object detection.
-Instead they build a YOLO-style \cite{redmon2016you} one-shot estimation pipeline.
-The object poses and shape codes along with the object detection are predicted in one shot on a heat map. iCaps \cite{deng2022icaps} selects the rotation by comparing the depth image features to the features in a pre-computed code book and predicts the DeepSDF \cite{park2019deepsdf} latent vector as the shape representation.
-SDFEst \cite{bruns2022sdfest} refines the predicted pose and shape by comparing the rendered depth image to the actual depth image.
-Other methods that directly regress shape and pose to various extent include \cite{akizuki2021asm, lin2021dualposenet, wang2023dtf, yu2023category}.
+The predicted latent code is both decoded to the shape and fed to a module for pose prediction.
+CenterSnap \cite{irshad2022centersnap} and ShAPO \cite{irshad2022shapo} build a YOLO-style \cite{redmon2016you} one-shot estimation pipeline. iCaps \cite{deng2022icaps} selects the rotation by comparing the depth image features to the features in a pre-computed code book and predicts the DeepSDF \cite{park2019deepsdf} latent vector as the shape representation.
+Other methods that directly regress shape and pose to various extents include \cite{akizuki2021asm, lin2021dualposenet, bruns2022sdfest}.

-{\inlinetitle Predicting pose.} Another set of methods bypasses the shape estimation and only estimates the pose.
-FS-Net \cite{chen2021fs} extracts rotation-aware features through a scale and shift-invariant 3D graph convolution network.
-It also decouples the rotation into two perpendicular vectors for prediction.
-SAR-Net \cite{lin2022sar} transforms a categorical template to the same rotation as the observed point cloud by neural networks.
-The transformed template is aligned with the original template by Umeyama \cite{umeyama1991least} to find the rotation.
-The translation and size are predicted based on a mirroring-completed point cloud which is the measured point cloud concatenated with the mirrored version of the point cloud with respect to the plane of symmetry.
-Both the template transforming step and mirroring-completion step are performed by neural networks which have to implicitly learn the object pose prediction task since both the transformation and the plane of symmetry are pose dependent.
-MH6D \cite{liu2024mh6d} transforms the measured point cloud randomly three times, regresses poses for the three point clouds and enforces consistency among the regressed results.
+{\inlinetitle Predicting pose.} This category of methods bypasses shape estimation and estimates only the pose.
+FS-Net \cite{chen2021fs} extracts rotation-aware features through a scale- and shift-invariant 3D graph convolution network.
+It decouples the rotation into two perpendicular vectors for prediction.
+SAR-Net \cite{lin2022sar} trains neural networks to transform a categorical template to the same rotation as the observed point cloud and complete the observed point cloud by mirroring about the symmetry plane.
+These network outputs are used to compute the pose.